Newsom and Feinstein Advance in California Primaries

 Though his or her position is technically the second most senior in California’s state government, the lieutenant governor’s job description is pretty sparse.
 Aside from being the designated acting governor when the state’s chief executive is away or unable to work, the job’s only other responsibilities involve sitting on boards that oversee the state’s public lands and public colleges.
 (And waiting to run for governor.)

 Eleven candidates jockeyed for a spot in the top-two primary.
-Late Tuesday, Democrats Eleni Kounalakis and Ed Hernandez looked most likely to advance to November.
+On Wednesday, Democrats Eleni Kounalakis and Ed Hernandez looked most likely to advance to November.

 Insurance commissioner